open-mmlab/mmaction2/docs/en/user_guides/finetune.md

 ```

-You can use the following command to finetune on your dataset.
+You can use the following command to finetune a model on your dataset.

 ```shell
 python tools/train.py ${CONFIG_FILE} [optional arguments]
 ```

-Example: train TSN model on Kinetics-400 dataset in a deterministic option.
+Example: train the TSN model on Kinetics-400 dataset in a deterministic option.

 ```shell
 python tools/train.py configs/recognition/tsn/tsn_ucf101.py  \